austinmoody/mockaroo2hl7v2/README.md

 This is a simple tool to generate HL7v2 messages from a specific [Mockaroo](https://mockaroo.com) JSON output format.
 I needed a way to generate fake HL7v2 messages to test things like Mirth channels + wanted to play around with [Go](https://go.dev).

 The output HL7v2 is generating using Go [Text Templates](https://pkg.go.dev/text/template).
-You can specify a template file when running, if one is not specified there is one in the main.go file.
+You can specify a template file when running, if one is not specified there is one in the [main.go](main.go) file.

 ## The Input

 This utility expects a very specific JSON input, one which I use Mockaroo to setup.
-There is a backup of the Mockaroo _schema_ in this repo named TODO.
+There is a backup of the Mockaroo _schema_ in this repo named [HL7JSON.mockaroo.json](HL7JSON.mockaroo.json).

 A simple example: